 Because I have some years rotating below a summary of my achievements: 2 times junior champion of the Netherlands, with as highlight the Dutch record squat 285kg, 300kg deadlift and total 735kg.

 At European- and World Championship for juniors my highest ranking is 5th place.
-Participation more over that 20 Nationals, I won the open championship 10 times.
+Participation more over that 20 Nationals, I won the open championship 10 times (and did 25 open Nationals on a row).
 I also participate at several Open European- and World Championships.
 My highest ranking at the Open World Championship is an 8th place at the European Championships seniors a 4th place.

-Since 1th July 2018 I’m back as one of the coaches of the Dutch National Powerlifting Team.
+In 2018 – 2022 I was back as one of the coaches of the Dutch National Powerlifting Team.
+In the period (2004 – 2008) I was headcoach of the Dutch National Powerlifting team.
 I hope I can give my knowlegde to the new generation and have a lot of fun and lifting successes in the upcoming International Powerlifting meets.

 My favorite exercise is squat.
 Because squat is a technical exercise and the most stressful events during a competition, everything have to match to make your biggest squat.
 It gives me a big kick when I squat the weight which is loaded on the barbell.